 The truth is, we do this with our content.
 When we create it last minute, it ends up being cheap content that doesn’t really give us the results we want.
 The result of making us money in our business and helping us to have a greater impact for good in the world.
 In order for our content to make us money and have an impact for good, it has to be purposeful.

-What does a bank have to do with your content?:
+What does a bank have to do with ideas for content?

 But being purposeful is hard.
 When you feel pressured, when you feel like “I have to get an Instagram post out” just to get one out, it’s really hard to be purposeful.
 So in today’s podcast episode, we are going to solve that problem for you by teaching you how to create a content bank.